kuchaiyanont/CapstoneProject_FraudDetection/README.md

 1. Fraudulent transactions spend a little money but many times.

-2. The transaction with product C, Discovery card, credit card, Microsoft email and use a mobile have more chance to  be a fraudulent transactions.
+2. The transaction with product C, Discover card, credit card, Microsoft email and use a mobile have more probable to be a fraudulent transactions.

 3. The best model to predict probability of fraud or not fraud for this data set is Gradient Boosting.